Comment on page

 /deploy acme/api to production

 Now that you can request GitHub deployments from Slack, you will need to set up your infrastructure to fulfill them.
-Although, this process varies greatly from one organization to another and far beyond the scope of this document, we've prepared a GitHub Deployments document with some general guidelines and recommendations.
+Although, this process varies greatly from one organization to another and far beyond the scope of this document, we've prepared a collection of resources that demonstrate the usage of SlashDeploy with 3rd party services.